arcus/note_deidentification/annotation_guidelines.md

 The span "< 12 weeks" is an age, but it's not about the patient at all, it's just a generic cutoff.

 Another example occurs in references to general guidelines or standards.
-For example, the note "Recommended catch up schedule (**www.cdc.gov/vaccines/schedules/hcp/imz/catchup.html**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->) for missed vaccines" includes a URL, so it should be annotated with the label WEB URLS, but it should also be checked as "NonIdentifying" since that URL is not identifying the patient, it's just a reference.
+For example, the note "Recommended catch up schedule (**www.cdc.gov/vaccines/schedules/hcp/imz/catchup.html**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->) for missed vaccines" includes a URL, so it should be annotated with the label WEB URLS, but it should also be checked as "GenericTemplate" since that URL is not about the patient, it's just a generic reference.
 It doesn't provide information about who the patient is (or their relatives, employer, or household members) or any information about where they received care.

-The note "**AAP**<!-- style="background-color: rgba(var(--color-highlight), .2)" --> recommends ASD screening for children with no productive language at **18m**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->" would have two spans that should be checked "NonIdentifying":
+The note "**AAP**<!-- style="background-color: rgba(var(--color-highlight), .2)" --> recommends ASD screening for children with no productive language at **18m**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->" would have two spans that should be checked "GenericTemplate":
-"AAP" (the American Academy of Pediatrics) should get the label ORGANIZATION, and "18m" should get AGES, and both would be checked "NonIdentifying".
+"AAP" (the American Academy of Pediatrics) should get the label ORGANIZATION, and "18m" should get AGES, and both would be checked "GenericTemplate".
 (Note that "ASD" is an abbreviation for Autism Spectrum Disorder and should not be annotated.)

 ### Unsure